Can Dogs Eat Pizza? -Itsaboutdog

 Can Dogs Eat Pizza?

-Absolutely not!
+Not!
 Pizza is harmful to dogs and should never be given intentionally.
-Here’s why:
+Here is why:

 • Harmful Ingredients: Pizza frequently contains garlic, onions, excess salt, and fats.
 These can cause digestive issues, obesity, and even poisoning in dogs.